Make Your Own

-Inside each Make Your Own Chewing Gum Kit you'll find: chewing gum base (containing natural chicle), confectioner's sugar, corn syrup, natural cinnamon and cherry flavors, a pan for softening the chicle gum base, instructions and the story of chicle.
+Inside each Make Your Own Chewing Gum Kit, you'll find: chewing gum base (containing natural chicle), confectioner's sugar, corn syrup, two natural flavors, a pan for softening the chicle gum base, instructions, and the story of chicle.

 Chicle: The Sap Of The Sapodilla Tree

 Once all chewing gum was made from chicle.
 That's the sap of the sapodilla tree, which grows in rainforest in Central America.
 Men called "chicleros" climb up the tall trees and, with their machetes, cut criss-crosses in the trunks so that the sticky sap flowed out.
 Then the chicle was processed and turned into gum.